poojavokkerla7/week-10-microservices-architecture/user-service/README.md

+# User Service

-This is the User Microservice in a Spring Cloud Microservices Architecture.
+This is the User Microservice in a Spring Cloud Microservices Architecture project.

+---

-Overview
+## Overview

-The User Service handles all user-related operations such as:
+The User Service is responsible for managing user-related operations such as:

-Creating users
+- Creating users
-Fetching user details
+- Fetching user details
-Updating user data
+- Updating user information
-Deleting users
+- Deleting users

-It registers itself with Eureka Server and is accessed via the API Gateway.
+It is a core microservice that registers itself with Eureka Server and is accessed through the API Gateway.

+---

-Tech Stack
+## Tech Stack
-Java
+- Java
-Spring Boot
+- Spring Boot
-Spring Web
+- Spring Web
-Spring Data JPA
+- Spring Data JPA
-Spring Cloud Netflix Eureka Client
+- Spring Cloud Netflix Eureka Client
-MySQL / H2 Database
+- MySQL / H2 Database
-Maven
+- Maven

+---

-Features
+## Features
-REST APIs for user management
+- RESTful APIs for user management
-Service registration with Eureka
+- Service registration with Eureka Server
-Database integration using JPA/Hibernate
+- Database integration using JPA/Hibernate
-Exception handling
-Layered architecture (Controller, Service, Repository)
+- Layered architecture (Controller, Service, Repository)
+- Exception handling support

+---

+## Sample API Endpoints

+### Create User